On a counterexample in connection with the Picard-Lindel\"of theorem

 The Picard-Lindel\"of theorem is a classical topic of undergraduate analysis.
 One of its most common formulations is that the initial value problem

-where $x_0,\,y_0\in\mathbb{R}$, $a,\,b>0$ and $f\colon[x_0-a,x_0+a]\times[y_0-b,y_0+b]\rightarrow\mathbb{R}$ is continuous, has a unique local solution, provided that $f$ satisfies a Lipschitz condition with respect to $y$, i.e., if
+where $x_0,\,y_0\in\mathbb{R}$, $a,\,b>0$ and $f\colon[x_0-a,x_0+a]\times[y_0-b,y_0+b]\rightarrow\mathbb{R}$ is continuous, has a unique local solution, provided that $f=f(x,y)$ satisfies a Lipschitz condition with respect to $y$, i.e., if

+holds.
+From this \textquotedblleft{}rectangle version\textquotedblright{} of the theorem, variations like unique local existence for any initial condition under a local Lipschitz condition, or existence of a global solution by requiring \eqref{LIP} on a strip $[x_0-a,x_0+a]\times\mathbb{R}$, can be derived.

-holds for $x\in[x_0-a,x_0+a]$ and $y_1$, $y_2\in[y_0-b,y_0+b]$ with a constant $L\geqslant0$.
-In order to show that dropping the Lipschitz condition leads to loosing the uniqueness, all foundational textbooks seem to use examples like $y'=y^{2/3}$, cf.~Arnold \cite[p.~36]{A}, $y'=|y|^{1/2}$, cf.~Walter \cite[p.~15]{W}, or variants of the latter.
-None of these textbooks gives an example showing that the Lipschitz condition with respect to $y$ cannot be replaced by requiring that $f(x,\cdot)\colon[y_0-b,y_0+b]\rightarrow\mathbb{R}$ is Lipschitz continuous for every $x\in[x_0-a,x_0+a]$.
-Only in the much more advanced literature, where the question how \eqref{LIP} can be weakened such that uniqueness is actually preserved, e.g., via Nagumo's criterion, see Hartman \cite{H} or Agarwal, Lakshmikantham \cite{AL}, examples appear, which show that the second condition above is not enough for uniqueness.
+In order to show that dropping the Lipschitz condition leads to loosing the uniqueness, foundational textbooks often seem to use examples like $y'=y^{2/3}$, cf.~Arnold \cite[p.~36]{A}, $y'=|y|^{1/2}$, cf.~Walter \cite[p.~15]{W}, or variants of the latter.
+Following this line in the classroom, a natural question, namely wether or not reordering the quantifiers in \eqref{LIP} as follows

-The first aim of this note is to give an elementary and straightforward example that illustrates the latter.
-The example is explicit and can even be given as an exercise to students.
-Indeed, it helps to prevent a common misbelief of students, namely that for $f(x,y)$ a Lipschitz condition with respect to $y$, and Lipschitz continuity in $y$ for every fixed $x$, are the same---or at least that the latter, and weaker, condition would be enough for the Picard-Lindel\"of theorem to hold.
+gives a sufficient condition for uniqueness, remains untouched.
+Since understanding that the order of quantifiers is of utmost importance in general, and since students might in particular confuse the \emph{Lipschitz condition with respect to $y$} with \emph{Lipschitz continuity for every $x$}, we believe that a discussion of the latter question in the classroom is beneficial for students.

+The aim of this short note is firstly to give an elementary counterexample which shows that \eqref{LIP-2} is not sufficient for uniqueness.
+Our second aim is to show that in the situation of this counterexample the classical Euler method finds only one solution whereas a small modification of the latter then finds also other solutions.
+When discussing numerical techniques with students, the latter can be used to illustrate that a successful algorithm a priori needs not to reveil the full truth.

+We emphasize that there is a vast literature on the question how uniqueness could be regained by requiring \eqref{LIP-2} and additionally imposing conditions on $L=L(x)$.
+Results like the criteria of Nagumo, Osgood or Perron have been established more than 50 years ago and examples showing that they are sharp are well-known.
+We refer to Hartman \cite{H}, Agarwal, Lakshmikantham \cite{AL}, and the references therein.